DanRuta/xVA-Synth/README.md

 Watch the above video for a summary of this section.

-To start, download the latest release (from here: https://github.com/DanRuta/xVA-Synth/releases), double click the xVASynth.exe file, and make sure to click Allow, if Windows asks for permission to run the python server script (this is used internally).
+To start, download the latest release, double click the xVASynth.exe file, and make sure to click Allow, if Windows asks for permission to run the python server script (this is used internally).
 Alternatively, check out the `Development` section, to see how to run the non-packaged dev code.

 Once the app is up and running, select the voice set category (the game) from the top left dropdown, then click a specific voice set.